Best Wishes! You Deserve It.

 - Leave your cell phone at home or in your car.
 They are not permitted at test sites.

 - Be calm and confident.
 You're ready for this!

-- Remember that while the ACT is a marathon, it is also a series of short sections.
+- Remember that while the SAT is a multi-hour marathon, it is also a series of short sections.
 Focus on the section you're working on at that moment; don't think about previous or upcoming sections.

 - Use the Kaplan Methods as often as you can.

 - Don't linger too long on any one question.
 If you can't figure out an answer, simply guess and move on!
 The SAT does not have a wrong answer penalty.

 - If you find yourself losing concentration, getting frustrated, or stressing about the time, stop for 30 seconds.
 Close your eyes, put your pencil down, take a few deep breaths, and relax your shoulders.
 You'll be much more productive after taking a few moments to relax.